 E.I Medical have been an essential part of our research growth.
 In 2019 they created a custom ultrasound for the Shark Lab, allowing us to continue our study of pregnant female sharks using Bimini as a pupping ground.
 Without this crucial piece of equipments, our projects wouldn't be able to expand.

 Keys Deck and Dock Supply have provided brand new dock materials at a significant discount.
 This will allow us to completely rebuild our dock to make it sturdier, safer and more durable for the years ahead.

 Sherwood Scuba kindly donated sets of masks, snorkels, fins, and THREE full scuba kits to the lab!
 This collaboration was facilitated by their Marine Conservation Leader, Thomas Leszkiewicz.

 Wally Bell of Composite Research & Sundance Boats, has graciously supplied a fleet of flat bottom and bay boats.
 These vessels, which include four 16" and two 17" skiffs, as well as two 20" bay hybrid boats are our work horses here at the lab, and we couldn't be happier to have an entire fleet of eight research vessels supplied by Wally Bell & Sundance Boats!

-With our new sponsorship with SPOT, they have solved our worry, by providing the Sharklab with a tracer and a satellite phone.
+SPOT creates satellite tracers and telephones.
+With our increase in offshore research, we are often out of radio range, which can be worrying for the home crew.
+With our new sponsorship with SPOT, they have solved our worry, by providing the Shark Lab with a tracer and a satellite phone.
 This means our home crew will be reachable from any distance, even if it's just to notify them of a shark!
-The SPOT trace will also send live updates on our field crew's actions, as well as an emailed track of their movements!
+The SPOT tracer will also send live updates on our field crew's actions, as well as an emailed track of their movements!